 Now, everybody's been bitten by spider or two in their day (there are over 50,000 species of them roaming God's green earth, for crying out loud) and most of us don't run to the hospital every time we get nibbled, but that doesn't mean some bites aren't painful — and potentially dangerous.

-According to healthline.com, other symptoms of a poisonous spider bite include sweating, difficulty breathing, headache, nausea and vomiting, fever, chills, anxiety or restlessness, rashes, swollen lymph glands and high blood pressure.
+According to healthline.com, symptoms of a poisonous spider bite include swelling at the puncture site, itchiness, redness, sweating, difficulty breathing, headache, nausea and vomiting, fever, chills, anxiety or restlessness, rashes, swollen lymph glands and high blood pressure.
 If you experience any of the above symptoms after receiving a bite, you should seek the care of a professional immediately.
 Call 911 if you or someone you know is showing signs of full-body shock or having trouble breathing.

 Scared yet?
 Don't be.
-Like we said, most spider bites are nonvenomous and harmless — though itchy and annoying — and can be treated at home with a few simple steps.
+Most spider bites are nonvenomous and harmless — though itchy and annoying — and can be treated at home with a few simple steps.

 Obviously, the best way to treat a spider bite is to avoid getting bit by one in the first place.
 Avoid areas in which spiders dwell and if your path crosses a spider's web, be careful not to disturb it or provoke the spider.
 Be extra cautious when using an outhouse — spiders often find refuge in the lowly outdoor commode.
 But you probably already knew that if you've ever seen the 1990 film Arachnophobia starring John Goodman.

 The United States is home to three types of poisonous spiders that should be avoided.
 Bites from any of these three spiders should be evaluated by a medical professional.